Repayment vs interest-only mortgages

 What is an interest-only mortgage?

 It’s a type of mortgage offered to buy to let investors in Ireland.
-They’re no longer available to residential borrowers because they’re perceived as too risky, although self-build mortgages can be offered as interest-only for the build period.
+Interest-only mortgages are no longer available to residential borrowers because they’re perceived as too risky, although self-build mortgages can be offered as interest-only for the build period.

 With interest-only mortgages, your monthly repayment covers only the interest owed on the balance, not the capital borrowed.
 This means monthly payments are lower, but you’ll still need to pay off the original loan at the end of the mortgage term.

-To repay the capital you’ll need to have a plan to repay the balance at the end of the term - this is often called a repayment strategy which you’ll need to review periodically.
+To repay the capital, you’ll need a plan to repay the balance at the end of the term - this is often called a repayment strategy, which you’ll need to review periodically.

 Some lenders may also offer flexible, repayment and interest-only mortgages to property investors.